ShauryaI/python-dev-intern-task-2-to-do-list-app/README.md

    - User is asked to mention the task number.
    - Invalid input will not do anything.
    - Valid input will delete the task and update the file by opening it in write mode and will display the message accordingly.

+## Extras (Not included in task) ##

+1. To edit a task, we can remove it and add it again in list via console.
+If sequence matters, then another way is to mention updated task at any index and update as it is done in remove item via list data type.
+2. For sorting, use another list to perform the sorting and get the updated list.